-Alex is instructed by the National Infrastructure Commission (as junior counsel to Julian Gregory) in its ongoing study into the regulation of the UK energy, telecoms and water sectors.
+Alex (led by Julian Gregory) advised the National Infrastructure Commission in its study into UK’s model of regulation for energy, water and telecoms.
+The Commission’s report was published in October 2019.
 Advising on this wide-ranging review has provided Alex with a broad and in-depth understanding of UK economic regulation.

-Alex has experience in appeals against decisions of the Information Commissioner in relation to freedom of information requests.
-She is a contributing author to the Freedom of Information Journal, which provides updates on recent cases on freedom of information.
+Alex frequently acts in appeals against decisions of the Information Commissioner, and was previously a contributing author to the Freedom of Information Journal.

 Education and scholarships